hashgraph-online/hashinal-wc/README.md

 ### `createAccount(initialBalance: number)`

-Creates a new account on the Hedera network.
+Creates a new account on the Hedera Hashgraph.

 UMD Example: